michodev25/catalog-products/README.md

   # Catalogo de Productos

   This is a code bundle for Catalogo de Productos.
-The original project is available at https://www.figma.com/design/N1Yt7EWWV4BZ0PYrpeSbPP/Catalogo-de-Productos.
+Hecho primeramente con Figma.

   ## Running the code